Aulday History, Family Crest & Coats of Arms

 Aulday Spelling Variations

-hundred years.
+The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
-Aulday has appeared as Halliday, Haliday and others.
+Aulday has appeared as Halliday, Haliday, Holyday, Holiday, Holliday, Halidays and many more.

 Early Notables of the Aulday family (pre 1700)